salab/ChangeBeadsThreader/README.md

 ## Usage
 1. `$ yarn start`
 1. Click `Open repository button` and select file.
-    - File is a json file output by `ChangeBeadsPreprocessor`.
+    - File is a json file output by [ChangeBeadsPreprocessor](https://github.com/salab/ChangeBeadsPreprocessor).
     - Repository directory and JSON file must have the same name and be in the same directory
     ##### Example of file placement
     ```